Architecture documentation

 DALP exposes four architecture-facing layers:

-* The infrastructure layer coordinates execution services that preserve workflows, prepare EVM transactions, route signing, submit chain operations, and index events.
+* The infrastructure layer coordinates execution services: it preserves workflows, prepares EVM transactions, routes signing, submits chain operations, and indexes events.

-* The capabilities and token features layers add focused workflows around the asset for distribution, settlement, treasury, market data, governance, and yield.
+* The capabilities and token features layers add focused workflows around the asset: distribution, settlement, treasury, market data, governance, and yield.

-Most production reviews touch all four.
-Use the start-here pages for the evaluator overview, then route to the layer or flow the conversation needs.
-Cross-link to [Developer guides](/docs/developers) for integration work and [Compliance and security](/docs/compliance-security) for control evidence.
+Most reviews touch all four layers.
+Use the start-here pages for an evaluator overview, then route to the layer or path your review needs.
+See [Developer guides](/docs/developers) for API integration work and [Compliance and security](/docs/compliance-security) for control evidence.

 ## Start here [#start-here]